xan105/Mini-Launcher/README.md

 ### `📦 Process`

-This is a module to get info about the current Mini-Launcher process.
+This is a module to get info about the current process (Mini-Launcher) and the target process to start.

 ```lua
 local process = require("process")